 This is a training event with highly committed Christian lawyers and other speakers.
 The idea first started with three Round Table talks were held by us in 2001, 2005 and 2008.
-We have hosted four annual Christian ministers and lawyers conference “God and Caesar” 2010-2013.
+We have hosted five Christian leadership conferences for ministers and lawyers “God and Caesar” 2010-2013 and 2017.
 The events have been attended by over 400 pastors, Christian lawyers, and theological and law students from around the nation.
 Viktor and his team and a Christian lawyer from the US partnered in organizing the event the goal of the conference is to equip pastors and Christian workers to network and work with Christian lawyers and professionals in engaging the culture at large with the Gospel and issues of the Kingdom of God.

 Currently, we are revisiting the format of the conference as we seek to make it an even more effective tool for training Christians for a specific ministry.

 Counsel and Litigation

-Even though Bulgaria has been free from communism on paper since 1991, there are still situations in which authorities violate the right to gather, worship and witness of evangelical and Bible-believing Christians in Bulgaria, and the media generally helps the state in the process.
+Even though Bulgaria has been free from communism since 1991, there are still situations in which authorities violate the right to gather, worship, and witness of evangelical and Bible-believing Christians in Bulgaria, and the media generally helps the state in the process.

 Bulgarian evangelical Christians, on the other hand, seem to have been prone to adopt an identity given to them by the atheist state.
-Such identity is not necessarily in line with that given us by Christ, as described in Matthew 28:16-18.
-We try to resolve these issues through training, education and introducing state officials to their obligation to follow the right to freedom of belief and speech.
+Such identity is not necessarily in line with the identity given us by Christ, as described in Matthew 28:16-18.
+We try to resolve these issues through training, education of Christian leaders, and through introducing state officials to their obligation to follow the right to freedom of belief and speech.

-However, as state officials often feel that they have the right to impede religious belief and speech, regardless of the law, we initiate negotiations which in some case may lead to legal action to uphold justice and the right of Christians to belief and preaching.
+However, as state officials often feel that they have the right to impede religious belief and speech, regardless of the law, we initiate negotiations which in some case may lead to legal action to uphold justice and the right of Christians to believe and preach without state intrusion.
 You can read more about the specific cases in which Viktor acts as the counsel in our newsletter updates (click on the Newsletter page, for info on how to subscribe).